im-knots/gvft/README.md

 - LEM simulation file to NEURON simulation

 ## TODO
-- FIX: Issue with input and output cells in simulation not getting any inputs.
+- FIX: Issue with input and output cells in NEURON simulation not getting any inputs.

 ## Experimental Methodology